Questions and answers

 OrdersFor venues that want QR and staff order intake, delivery and takeout ordering, station routing, and reservation requests by email, without full POS billing.

 POSThe full package.
-It includes everything in Orders plus full POS billing, unlimited users, sub-bills, split bills, payments, printing, reporting, audits, reservation book, refunds, reverse payments, and Stripe-connected QR payments.
+It includes everything in Orders plus full POS billing, unlimited users, sub-bills, split bills, payments, online payment providers where configured, printing, reporting, audits, reservation book, refunds, and reverse payments.

 Which package should a venue choose?